cebo29/proxmox-kodi-setup/README.md

 ```
 bash -c "$(wget -qLO - https://raw.githubusercontent.com/kjames2001/proxmoxHelper/dev/setup/xfce-install.sh)"
 ```
-You will be prompted to set a password for the user "kodi" and asked if you want to install steam.
+You will be prompted to set a password for the user "kodi" and asked if you want to install Steam, Firefox, Brave, Chrome, LibreOffice, VLC, GIMP.
+If you choose not to install, the script will create desktop launchers for all skipped applications.